History of ITAS

 2002 Armin Grunwald is also appointed Director of TAB on 1 January.

-1999 Armin Grunwald is appointed Director of the institute on 1 October and shortly afterwards takes over the chair of TA and systems analysis at the University of Freiburg.
+1999 Armin Grunwald is appointed Head of Institute on 1 October and shortly afterwards takes over the Chair of TA and Systems Analysis at the University of Freiburg.

 1999 On 1 September, TAB moves from Bonn to Berlin-Mitte.

-1998 Herbert Paschen retires as Director of ITAS on 30 June but still heads the TAB.
-As Deputy Director, Reinhard Coenen is temporarily in charge of the institute from 1 July 1998 until 30 September 1999.
+1998 Herbert Paschen retires as Head of ITAS on 30 June but remains Director of TAB.
+As Deputy Head, Reinhard Coenen is temporarily in charge of the institute from 1 July until 30 September 1999.

-1998 ITAS and the Research Center Karlsruhe celebrate “25 years of TA in Germany” (1973-1998) and the 65th birthday of the Director of the institute at an event in Bonn-Bad Godesberg on 17/18 June.
+1998 ITAS and the Research Center Karlsruhe celebrate “25 years of TA in Germany” (1973-1998) and the 65th birthday of the Director of the institute at an event in Bonn-Bad Godesberg on 17 and 18 June.

 1995 In October, the web presence of ITAS and TAB goes online.